-Thursday, Dec 28, 2006
+Thursday, December 28, 2006

 True Scale of Britains Hidden Debt

-The Trumpet: Unveiling Britain’s True National Debt
+Unveiling Britain’s True National Debt

+Is this another nail in the house price coffin.
 A recent study claims Britain’s national debt is three times higher than official government reports.
 If this is correct, Britain could be the most indebted nation in Europe.
 Yet, a UK Treasury spokesman claims the calculations are “spurious” because the government does not legally have to account for public sector pensions or liabilities of other publicly owned entities.
+Has the UK government been covering up its true spending or not?

 - Your email address is required so we can verify that the comment is genuine.
 It will not be posted anywhere on the site, will be stored confidentially by us and never given out to any third party.

-- Please note that any viewpoints published here as comments are user's views and not the views of HousePriceCrash.co.uk.
+- Please note that any viewpoints published here as comments are user´s views and not the views of HousePriceCrash.co.uk.

 Of course, the government would claim that the pensions not yet due need not be taken into account, but that is not correct.
 With increasing life expectancy and decreasing annuity rates, the cost of buying an inflation linked pension today is much higher than it was even a few years ago.
 So the amount a pension scheme (that has promised pensions based on final salary) must set aside an ever higher amount to fund each employee as they reach pension age.